CVisionk/alx-low_level_programming/0x00-hello_world/README.md

 - How to find the right header to include in your source code when using a standard library function:
     - `TASK OBJECTIVE`
 - How does the main function influence the return value of the program:
-    - The 'main' function's return value is used as the program's exit status.
+    - The `main` function's return value is used as the program's exit status.
 Returning 0 typically indicates successful execution, while returning a non-zero value indicates an error.

 ## Requirements
 * C